Create a Website Account - Manage notification subscriptions, save form progress and more.

 A municipality may wish to annex land to ensure sound urban development and accommodation to growth as well as ensure that municipal services can be provided to those areas.
 A municipality can only annex land that is contiguous with a part of the boundary of the municipality.
 A city might wish to annex land to clean up irregular boundaries and eliminate enclaves.
-A city will also annex land at the request of the property owner.
-Please call 321-433-8522 for more information.
+A municipality will also annex land at the request of the property owner.

 Show All Answers